 “This was a really unusual case,” Gemma tells me.
 “The daughter is in her late twenties and requires 24-hour care because she has a range of disabilities.
 Over the years, they availed of grants through the local authority to have works done to the house.
 So it was really important to them to remain in a home that was already adapted to suit the young woman’s needs.
 They were terrified of losing their home because the mortgage had become unsustainable.”

 Both Gemma and Eibhlin worked on this case but met many problems along the way.
-Rather than give up, though, when all other routes were closed, Gemma persisted and applied for funding from the Department of the Environment, Community and Local Government’s Capital Assistance Scheme.
+Rather than give up, though, when all other routes were closed, Gemma persisted and applied for funding from the Department of Housing, Planning and Local Government’s Mortgage to Rent Scheme.
 The application was successful and the case will have a happy ending after all.

 “They could have been homeless”, says Eibhlin.
 “There has been a huge amount of work for everybody just to get that one property across the line.
 Between ourselves, the Housing Agency, the local authority, the Department and the lender, there were a lot of people involved to make it work for that family.”

 Like any new scheme, Mortgage-to-Rent is still finding its way.
 One of the problems identified is the number of stakeholders who can be involved in any one case.
 It can make for slow administration at times, which is frustrating, but Gemma and Eibhlin are totally committed.